Short on time? Our pick for the best Rothy’s alternative is Allbirds Tree Breezers.

 And while they’re still a bit pricey, you’ll save a bit of money compared to Rothy’s–while doing your part to save the environment.

-The runner-up brand that’s the best Rothy’s dupe is Vivaia.
-I’ve tried Vivaia flats firsthand, and I can attest that they’re high-quality, comfortable, and odor-resistant.
+The runner-up brand that’s the best Rothy’s dupe is VIVAIA.
+I’ve tried VIVAIA flats firsthand, and I can attest that they’re high-quality, comfortable, and odor-resistant.

-Like Rothy’s, they recycle plastic bottles into their knitted uppers, and you’ll get a small price break when you choose Vivaia.
+Like Rothy’s, they recycle plastic bottles into their knitted uppers, and you’ll get a small price break when you choose VIVAIA.

 ABOUT THE AUTHOR